 2. Make homemade chicken stock.

 I love, love, love homemade chicken stock.
-I love using up the scraps of chicken; I love smelling it on the stove; I love how yummy it is in recipes like homemade chicken soup.
+I love using up the scraps of chicken.
+I love smelling it on the stove.
+I love how yummy it is in recipes like homemade chicken soup.
 It is so much better than the canned stuff, and it’s made from stuff that would otherwise get thrown away.

 3. Serve pasta.
 A lot.